flurinduerst/WPSeed-Emoji-Log/README.md

   - E.g., Use `Create` instead of `Creating`.
 * **Limit the subject line to 50 characters**
   - Keeping subject lines at this length ensures that they are readable.
-* **Capitalize the subject line**
-  - Begin all subject lines with a capital letter.
-Write `Remove unused functions` instead of `remove unused functions`
 * **NO PERIOD**
   - Do not end the subject line with a period.
 Trailing punctuation is unnecessary in subject lines.
 * **USE THE BODY IF NEEDED**